-Tensleep Brewery, the climbers choice evening hangout, has a large grass parking area in which they allow camping for $5 per person per night.
-Camping here can be great vibe since the grass is right outside the brewery patio and, the brewery also offer paid showers for campers.
+Tensleep Brewery, the climber’s choice evening hangout, has a large grass parking area in which they allow camping for $5 per person per night.
+Camping here can be a great vibe since the grass is right outside the brewery patio and, the brewery also offers paid showers for campers.
 The brewery allows campers with tents, single axle trailers, truck campers, vans, and small less than 30’ class C but do not allow Class A’s or 5th Wheels.

 Larger RVs can stay at the RV Park in town, great for if you want amenities and site hookups.

-Up canyon, near the Old Road Crags there’s a campground called Leigh Creek which is great for tents and RVs 30’ and under.
+Up the canyon, near the Old Road Crags, there’s a campground called Leigh Creek which is great for tents and RVs 30’ and under.
 There is running water and pit toilets here.

 Camping in the Upper Canyon

 Note that all the National Forest Campgrounds don’t open until May 1st.